Chart Color Schemes

 Moncrieff is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Moncrieff's cultural diversity is notable, with 44.3% of its population born overseas and 50.3% speaking a language other than English at home.
-Christianity is the predominant religion in Moncrieff, comprising 33.4% of people.
-However, Hinduism is significantly overrepresented, making up 14.9% of the population compared to the Australian Capital Territory average of 9.5%.
+Moncrieff has a high cultural diversity, with 44.3% of its population born overseas and 50.3% speaking a language other than English at home.
+The dominant religion in Moncrieff is Christianity, comprising 33.4% of the population.
+Hinduism is notably overrepresented, making up 14.9% compared to the Australian Capital Territory average of 9.5%.

 Frequently Asked Questions - Diversity